JeremyCCHsu/Python-Wrapper-for-World-Vocoder/README.md

   `python setup.py install`

-Hint:
+Hint:<br/>
-  1. add `--user` if you don't have root access
+1. add `--user` if you don't have root access<br/>
-  2. If you want to uninstall PyWorld, just remove the pyworld files from the installation directory.
+2. If you want to uninstall PyWorld, just remove the pyworld files from the installation directory.<br/>
-  3. You can validate installation by running<br/>
+3. You can validate installation by running

-    `python demo.py`<br/>
+`python demo.py`
 to see if you get results in the `test/` direcotry.

 ## Troubleshooting
 1. Upgrade your Cython version to 0.24.<br/>